MinnPost/legislature-tracker/README.md

 * Companion bills are manually designated.
 * When both primary and companion bills pass, but there are difference to reconcile, there is often a conference bill.
 * Sometimes a companion bill will get substituted, meaning it gets dropped and the primary bill is only used.
 * The legislature may actually re-use a bill number for difference bills.
+In the MN Leg, this is marked as an action with "substitued" in it.

 ## Building